Grandmaster (Marvel Comics): Fictional character biography

-In his first appearance, the Grandmaster played a game against Kang the Conqueror for the power to resurrect Ravonna or destroy Kang's planet, using the Avengers and Squadron Sinister as pawns.
-However, Kang's efforts failed due to the intervention of the Black Knight meaning that the Avengers did not technically win their fight, causing Kang to sacrifice the power to resurrect Ravonna for the power to kill the Avengers, with this attempt failing again when the Grandmaster's gift literally gave Kang the power to kill only the Avengers rather than the currently-unaffiliated Black Knight.
-He next used the Defenders as pawns in a game against the Prime Mover.
+The Grandmaster is one of the Elders of the Universe and among the oldest living beings in the universe, coming from one of the first intelligent races to evolve after the Big Bang.
+In his first appearance, the Grandmaster plays a game against Kang the Conqueror for the power to resurrect Ravonna or destroy Kang's planet, using the Avengers and Squadron Sinister as pawns.
+However, Kang's efforts fail due to the intervention of Black Knight, meaning that the Avengers did not technically win their fight.